In This Article

 • Exterior foam provides a perfect entry point for termites and carpenter ants, as well as a comfy home for carpenter ants who like to hollow out the foam for nesting.
 (In termite-prone areas, you may be required to leave an “inspection gap” at the top of the wall with either interior or exterior foam.)

-Use either extruded polystyrene (XPS) such as Styrofoam or Foamular or expanded polystyrene/EPS, sometimes called “beadboard.”
-EPS is less expensive and rates about R-4 per inch vs. R-5 for EPS .
-Both types of foam need to be covered by drywall or another code-approved fire barrier.
+Use either extruded polystyrene (XPS) such as Styrofoam or Foamular or expanded polystyrene (EPS), sometimes called “beadboard.”
+EPS is less expensive and rates about R-4 per inch vs. R-5 for XPS.
+However EPS is more permeable to water vapor and more prone to absorb water.
+Both types of foam need to be covered by drywall or another code-approved fire barrier on the interior.

-If you’re not planning to finish the basement, another option is foil-faced polyisocyanurate, such as Thermax, with an R-value of about 6.5 per inch.
+Another good choice for interior basement insulation is foil-faced polyisocyanurate (iso-board), such as Thermax, with an R-value of about 6.5 per inch.
 You may be allowed to leave foil-faced insulation uncovered – check with your local building department.
+However, iso-board will readily absorb water so is not recommended for basement exteriors.

-Spray foam is also an option, but usually a lot more expensive than foam boards.
+Spray foam is also an option on the interior, but is usually a lot more expensive than foam boards. and more difficult to finish.

 When using foam insulation on basement walls, the building code (IRC) requires R-5 for southern states (excluding the deep South) and R-10 for the rest of the US.
 Many energy experts recommend R-15 to R-20 for far northern states.
 Estimated savings for R-10 insulation range from $250 in Washington DC to $400 in Minneapolis.
 You’ll also have a much warmer and dryer space, which may be the more important reason to insulate.